 - High salt and sugar content: the high salt and sugar content makes it difficult for bacteria to grow (but not completely rot-proof).

-The combination of turbinado sugar and muscovado gives the sauce a deep, sweet slightly molasses flavour which becomes nicely balanced with the soy sauce.
+- Dark Brown Sugar – A touch of muscovado or dark brown sugar creates richness in the sauce.
+The combination of turbinado sugar and muscovado gives the sauce a deep, sweet, slightly molasses flavor, which becomes nicely balanced with the soy sauce.

-Start by adding the sugar to the pan on heating it on medium.
+Start by adding the sugar to the pan and heating it on medium.
 The goal here is to start melting the sugar to make a caramel.
-Once it starts melting, move onto the next step (it doesn't need to be fully melted at this point).
+Once it starts melting, move on to the next step (it doesn’t need to be fully melted at this point).

 Next, add the mirin and sake.
 Mix well until the sugar is fully dissolved and bring it to a boil.
 Allow it to bubble for 1-2 minutes to burn off the alcohol in the mirin and sake.